AbdulMoeezBaig/CSharp/README.md

 5. The { and } symbols create code blocks.
 Many C# constructs require code blocks.
 These symbols should be placed on a separate line so that their boundaries are clearly visible and readable.

 ### Chapter 3 Add Logic to C# Console Applications
+1. Keep scope of variables as narrow as possible
+2.